 *listed electives may be subject to change

-It is recommended that applicants have already gained a Certificate IV in Leisure and Health or equivalent, together with relevant work experience – graduates of the Certificate IV may be eligible for credit in some subjects.
+To be successful in this course, you must have strong spoken and written English language skills.
+You will be required to undergo a Language, Literacy and Numeracy skills assessment prior to beginning this course.
+It is recommended that applicants have already gained a CHC43415 Certificate IV in Leisure and Health or equivalent, together with relevant work experience – graduates of the Certificate IV may be eligible for credit in some subjects.

 What students say